rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ![Chengdu Style Restaurant]({{ "/media/2016-05-22/chengdu.jpg" | prepend:site.baseurl }})

 ### Great China
 Decent if you're looking for a nicer place to eat with your parents or for a date night.
-Pretty generic choices.
+Pretty generic choices, and not as greasy or salty as many Chinese places.

 ### Heat Cafe
 A small friendly restaurant with homestyle Chinese (mostly Sichuan and Cantonese) food.
 I especially like their mapo tofu, braised pork belly, and Hong Kong milk tea.